What is a Mortgage Constant in Commercial Real Estate Loans?

 For example, a 20-year amortizing loan of $1,000,000 with a 6 percent interest rate would incur $85,972 in annual payments, and would lead to a loan constant of around 8.6%

 $85,972/$1,000,000 = 8.5972%

-The loan constant only applies to fixed rate loans or mortgages.
-In the event the interest rate is variable, there is no way to accurately predict the lifetime debt service on a loan, although it may be possible to calculate a constant for those periods of the debt's life that the interest rate is locked in.
+The loan constant only applies to fixed-rate loans or mortgages.
+In the event that the interest rate is variable, there is no way to accurately predict the lifetime debt service on a loan.
+However, it may be possible to calculate a constant for those periods of the debt's life that the interest rate is locked in.

 Loan Constant vs. Cap Rate

 One way to determine if a property's loan constant will make it a profitable investment is to compare it against the property's capitalization rate, or cap rate, which can be determined using the formula below:

 In general, a property that has a loan constant higher than its cap rate will lose money, a property that has a loan constant equal to its cap rate will break even, and a property that has a loan constant less than its cap rate will be profitable.
 For example, if the net operating income (NOI) of the property in the example above was $100,000 a year, it would have a cap rate of:

 100,000/$1,000,000 = 10%

 Since 10% is clearly higher than 8.6%, we can see that the example property is likely going to be at least somewhat profitable.